East Slovak Museum

-Exhibits
+Exhibitions

 The main museum building is located at Peace Marathon Square in central Košice, just outside the Old Town's traditional northern boundary.
-It serves as the headquarters of the institution, housing several permanent exhibits.
-It also features a great number of exhibition spaces for temporary exhibits pertaining to history, archaeology, fine arts, historical photography, biology and nature, and other related topics.
+It serves as the headquarters of the institution, housing several permanent exhibitions.
+It also features a number of exhibition spaces for temporary exhibitions pertaining to history, archaeology, fine arts, historical photography, biology and nature, and other related topics.
 Temporary exhibitions in the museum tend to last several weeks or even months.

 The current number of permanent exhibitions in the main museum underwent a general overhaul in the early-to-mid 2010s, during the main museum building's biggest maintenance renovation in its history.
 The renovation lasted from September 2008 to September 2013.

 In addition to the main museum building, the museum has further branch exhibits in other parts of the Old Town borough, such as the permanent exhibits on nearby Hviezdoslavova Street, the permanent exhibits on Pri Miklušovej väznici and Stará Baštová streets, the specialised exhibition spaces on Hrnčiarska Street, and others.

 The following sections provide an overview of the museum's main exhibits, both current and former.

-Current exhibits
+Current exhibitions

-Permanent exhibits and exhibition spaces currently operated by the museum.
+Permanent exhibitions and exhibition spaces currently operated by the museum.